babynovak/CISC101-Group145-TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-14): Added a new short walk rule: If the user states "short walks only", ensure all activity transfers are under 15 minutes or are replaced with better alternatives.
 ### **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: